water-ice-group/plumed_tutorial_mace/02_setting_up_env.md

 pip install mace-torch
 ```

 And that's it.
-When performing the tutorial tasks, always ensure to active the virtual environment: `conda activate plumed_mace`.
+When performing the tutorial tasks, always ensure to activate the virtual environment: `conda activate plumed_mace`.